 Apple has launched a second generation of its HomePod, for $299 ($50 less than the first-gen), with a similar design to the original HomePod.
 Apple discontinued the first-gen HomePod in 2021, less than a year after the debut of the HomePod mini, leaving many to wonder if the company had completely abandoned the larger smart speaker.
 Simply called the second-gen HomePod, the new model offers improved audio quality and deeper integration into the smart home.
-It’s available to pre-order online and in the Apple Store app starting today, with availability beginning Friday, February 3.
+It’s available to and in the Apple Store app starting today, with availability beginning Friday, February 3.

 In many ways, the second-gen looks exactly the same as the original HomePod.
 Apple has kept the distinctive rounded shape, the fabric-wrapped exterior, and the instantly recognizable touch area on top, complete with a colorful feedback display.
 Even the dimensions are nearly identical, with the same 5.6-inch diameter, but a slightly shorter height (6.6 inches vs. 6.8 inches).
 It’s also a tad lighter at 5.16 pounds instead of the first-gen’s 5.5-pound weight.

 More on the new HomePod

 The general layout of the internal drivers remains the same too, with a large, high-excursion 4-inch woofer mounted centrally, and an array of tweeters positioned around the smart speaker‘s bottom cavity.
 But now, instead of seven tweeters, Apple is only using five.
 And though they each have their own neodymium magnet, Apple hasn’t indicated that each gets its own custom amplifier — something it touted on the first-gen HomePod.
 Also trimmed is the number of mics — the new speaker has just four of the far-field units instead of the original’s six mics.
 These changes may help explain the second-gen’s lower starting price.